lubuntu-team/manual/source/3/3.2/3.2.15/users_and_groups.rst

 To change your users password you can press on the button with a key and enter the new password and enter new password and then use a password to authenticate that you have permission to do this.

+The :guilabel:`Groups` tabs lets you see info on groups and change properties.
+The :guilabel:`Name` field shows the name of the group.
+The :guilabel:`Group ID` shows the numeric group id of the group in the name field.
+The :guilabel:`Members` show the members of the current group.

 Screenshot
 ----------
 .. image:: users_and_groups.png